 Before applying for a self-build mortgage, you should also consider costs.
 Only because a lender believes you could afford their mortgage and agrees to give you the money, doesn’t mean you should take them.

 Interest rates on self-build mortgages could be as high as 7.5%, so if your net monthly disposable income doesn’t enable you to borrow funds based on this rate, you should wait until your financial situation changes.

 The desire of building the home you’ve always dreamt of may push you to apply for a self-build mortgage.
 However, you should consider the following before contacting the lenders.

 It’s common sense to approach a lender with a detailed plan of your intentions and incurring costs.
-You must know how much the land will cost you and what are the fees associated with the purchase, how much you’ll spend on project management and site preparation, on construction design and planning consent.
+You must know how much the land will cost you and what the fees associated with the purchase are, how much you’ll spend on project management and site preparation, construction design and planning consent.

 Building your own home comes with adjacent costs, such as finding alternative accommodation until the project is complete.

 Some options will have no impact on your affordability, but others may determine lenders to take a step back.
 If you plan to live in rented accommodation, for instance, the monthly rental payments may reduce your ability to pay the mortgage.

 If you have no other solution, check if your lender will approve you to make upfront rental payments; some banks and building societies will recalculate your affordability if you pay all rent in advance prior to the commencement of the works.

 While no lender will give you money if the construction method doesn’t comply with the current Building Regulations, some may reject your application if they don’t agree with the construction method you plan to employ or with the terms and conditions you agreed with your supplier.

 Before committing to a payment schedule with your contractor, make sure the lender agrees with all the terms and signs a mortgage agreement.